Notes on the Geography of The Czech Republic: Prague

 The Vlatava River wraps the city as in the crook of an elbow.
 A castle was built on the hill opposite by 900.
 It too--Prazsky Hrad or Prague Castle--is artfully lit.

-The river historically was fordable but is crossed here now by the Charles Bridge, or Karlov Most.
+The river historically was fordable but is now crossed by the Charles Bridge, or Karlov Most.
 Anyone entering the city from the bridge passes under this tower, built in the 1230s and a remnant of the city's wall.

 The tower has images of Emperor Charles IV and King Vaclav IV.